Letterbook/Letterbook/docs/decisions/01-system-design-guidance.md

 ### Optimize for the operators

-There is some some threshold of features that would make Letterbook viable for users.
+There is some threshold of features that would make Letterbook viable for users.
 Beyond that, we should favor the needs of instance administrators, operations teams, and moderators.
 That group is likely to overwhelmingly be hobbyists and volunteers.
 They will often have shoestring budgets.
 They will probably live all over the world, speak numerous languages, and work in various time zones.
 In particular, I'm thinking of the experience that the https://hachyderm.io team had in setting up and scaling up their mastodon instance.
-They had a team of frankly world class SREs, and they still struggled with it continuously for weeks.
+They had a team of frankly world-class SREs, and they still struggled with it continuously for weeks.
 Many instances had to close registrations during the twitter migration because they couldn't operationally support the added demand.
 You shouldn't have to have a team of senior engineers to run a community chat service.

 ### Minimize cost